u1034266/MyRobotMVC/README.md

 - Experiment further with `Move`, `Left` and `Right` to see `R2D2` explore the dimensions of the planet. `NOTE:` Giving your friendly robot out-of-range coordinates, will see him fall off the planet.
 Its a square after all. :)
 - There's also `3` files in the `files/` directory containing three test cases that you can test via the `Upload` functionality:
     - `test1.txt` --> the output should see `R2D2` move to `(2,4,North)`.
-    - `test2.txt` --> will see `R2D2` fall off the planet!
+    - `test2.txt` --> will see `R2D2` get back to the origin.
 He should say: `Hey dude!
 I am now at (0,0,West).
 Lets discover Planet 5-squared together.
 I am super chaaaarrrrggggeeeeeed!!!`
     - `test3.txt` --> will see `R2D1` again fall out of the planet at: `Hey dude!
 I am now at (1,0,North)`.

 Let the journey begin!